Orthodenticle homeobox 2: Function

 This gene encodes a member of the bicoid sub-family of homeodomain-containing transcription factors.
-The encoded protein acts as a transcription factor and play a role in brain and sensory organ development.
+The encoded protein acts as a transcription factor and plays a role in brain and sensory organ development.
 A similar protein in mice is required for proper forebrain development.
 Two transcript variants encoding distinct isoforms have been identified for this gene.
 Other alternative splice variants may exist, but their full length sequences have not been determined.

 Otx2 is a group of homeobox genes that are typically described as a head organizer in the primitive streak stage of embryonic development.
 Otx2, which is an encoded protein that plays the role of a transcription factor, has also been shown to be involved in the regional patterning of the midbrain and forebrain.
 This group of genes demonstrates later in progression to have an influence on the formation of the sensory organs, pituitary gland, pineal gland, inner ear, eye and optic nerve.
 Otx2 not only has a prominent role in developing this area but also aids in ensuring that the retina and brain stay intact.
 This group of genes has a huge role in development and if it is expressed incorrectly it can have detrimental effects on the fetus.
 Otx2 mutations have also been associated with seizures, developmental delays, short stature, structural abnormalities of the pituitary gland, and an early onset of degeneration of the retina.
-A “knockout” model on the group of Otx2 genes has been performed to see what effects it would have on the adult retina.
+A "knockout" model on the group of Otx2 genes has been performed to see what effects it would have on the adult retina.
 It was found that without the Otx2 gene expression there was slow degeneration of photoreceptor cells in this area.
 Thus, proving that the homeobox genes of Otx2 are essential in forming a viable embryo.

-Otx-2 is necessary for retina development, retina maturation, and fate determination of photoreceptors.
+Otx2 is necessary for retina development, retina maturation, and fate determination of photoreceptors.
 In the mouse, studies have shown development of the retina is regulated in a cell type- and stage-specific manner by seven Otx2 cis-regulatory modules.
 Three of these cis-regulatory modules, O5, O7 and O9 indicate three distinct cellular expressions of Otx2.
-A “knockin” mouse line was generated where Crx (Otx family homeoprotein) was replaced by Otx2 and vice versa to examine the functional substitutability.
+A "knockin" mouse line was generated where Crx (Otx family homeoprotein) was replaced by Otx2 and vice versa to examine the functional substitutability.
 It was found that Crx and Otx2 cannot be substituted in photoreceptor development.
 High Otx2 levels induce photoreceptor cell fate but not bipolar cell fate.
 Low levels of Otx2 impair bipolar cell maturation and survival.
 Studies in the chicken confirmed a functional role for Otx2 in the determination of photoreceptors.
 Otx2 also represses specific retinal fates (such as subtypes of retinal ganglion and horizontal cells) of sister cells to promote the specification of photoreceptors.